platformsh/platformsh-docs/sites/friday/src/increase-observability/application-metrics/nodejs.md

 ---
 title: Continuous profiling for Node.js
-sidebarTitle: "Continuous Profiling (Node.js)"
+sidebarTitle: "Continuous profiling (Node.js)"
 description: Configure the NodeJS continuous profiler.
-weight: 15
+weight: 40
 ---
 Continuous profiling is a performance optimization technique where web applications are monitored and profiled in real-time.
 Lightweight and scalable, it's tailored